 construction, cooking, maintenance of community spaces, anything else we can come up with

 This seems like as good a place as any to warn you that the place you're reading about can be intimidating -- it can be chaotic, people can be grumpy, things can be uncomfortable.
 We only use compost toilets and the only kind of heating and cooking system we have is wood-burning stoves (that also goes for hot water for the shower).
-On the other hand side, it can also be super nice, especially in summer -- there is a huge beautiful natural area of forest and heath around, and sometimes we also have beautiful moments of community and celebration of life :-)
+On the other hand side, it can also be super nice, especially in summer -- there is a huge beautiful natural area of forest and heath and lakes around, and sometimes we also have beautiful moments of community and celebration of life :-)

 I've done a bunch of volunteering myself, and while most likely I won't be the perfect host (who will, eh?), I have at least basic understanding of the most common problems workawayers encounter with their hosts.
 Talk to me.
 We'll work it out.

 No problems with accommodating pets or families (but make sure you read the whole profile).
 Conversely we don't at all appreciate people with an acute smartphone addiction, if you feel that applies for you, please don't get in touch.
 (Or commit to withdraw.)
 Also, please don't fly to come here, especially if you're coming from somewhere you could also travel from overland.
-We only have one planet in case you haven't noticed yet, and I'm sure there are also plenty of meaningful things to do near where you are if you don't have the time to travel in a sustainable way.
+We only have one planet in case you haven't noticed yet, and I'm sure there are also plenty of meaningful things to do near where you are if you can't take the time to travel in a sustainable way.

 Also be aware that we drink the ground water, so avoid using any non-biodegradable detergents or toothpaste :-)